Kinsta vs SiteGround for Small Business 2026: Which Host Actually Wins?

 - 🏆 Best for performance & scale: Try Kinsta

-Also worth considering: Cloudways (Try Cloudways) sits right between these two — more flexibility than either, but it requires more setup and is probably overkill if you just want to get a site live fast.
+Also worth a look: Cloudways (Try Cloudways) sits right between these two — more control than either, but it requires more setup and is probably overkill if you just want to get a site live fast.

 FAQ: Kinsta vs SiteGround for Small Business